-- Workmen are enlightened on hazards of the job, precautions to be taken, case study on previous similar accidents, usage of PPE, etc.
+- Workmen are enlightened on hazards of the job, precautions to be taken, case studies on previous similar accidents, usage of PPE, etc.

-- Training is an important aspect of Safety Management function.
+- Training is an important aspect of the Safety Management function.

 - Training needs are identified and the Training calendar is prepared.

 - Training programs are conducted as per the schedule.

 CLICK HERE FOR > ELECTRICAL SAFETY IN CONSTRUCTION SITE